bigcommerce/dev-docs/docs/api-docs/store-management/shipping/shipping-provider-api.md

 <!-- type: tab-end -->

-You can submit the configuration fields when you [submit the app](#submit-the-app).
-We will then send you a `code` for each configuration option.
-API users will specify each `code` as a property under the `connection` object when they [connect your carrier to their store](#...).
-BigCommerce will also include each `code` when we [request rates from your carrier](#provide-shipping-rates-to-bigcommerce) as properties under the `connection` object.
+Note that for the select and multi-select configuration options, you need to provide the values that are available for merchants and API users.

-## Submit the app
+## Submit your app

 To submit your app, send an email to <a href="mailto:shippingproviderapi@bigcommerce.com">shippingproviderapi@bigcommerce.com</a>.
 Include the following information when you submit your app: